vancouvercodingschool/code-of-conduct/README.md

 ## Attribution & Acknowledgements

 We all stand on the shoulders of giants across many open source communities.
-We’d like to thank the communities and projects that established codes of conduct and diversity statements as our inspiration, like [Todo Group](http://todogroup.org/opencodeofconduct), [Python](https://www.python.org/community/diversity/), [Contributor Covenant](http://contributor-covenant.org/), [Geek Feminism](http://geekfeminism.org/about/code-of-conduct/),
+We’d like to thank the communities and projects that established codes of conduct and diversity statements as our inspiration, like [Code Fellows](https://www.codefellows.org), [Todo Group](http://todogroup.org/opencodeofconduct), [Python](https://www.python.org/community/diversity/), [Contributor Covenant](http://contributor-covenant.org/), [Geek Feminism](http://geekfeminism.org/about/code-of-conduct/),